To provide you with the best experience, cookies are used on this site. Find out more here.

 The Windsor area is also well served by public transport, with a direct bus from London Victoria and two train stations connecting to London and the West Country.

-Visit Highways England for information on other improvements and major road projects.
+Visit National Highways for information on improvements and major road projects that may affect your journey.

 The guard march is a unique event that takes place in central Windsor.

-Please note that traffic is stopped when the guards make their way between the barracks on Sheet Street, along the High Street and into the Castle.
+Please note that traffic is stopped when the guards make their way between Victoria Barracks on Sheet Street, along the High Street and into Windsor Castle.

 Find out more information about the guard march.